codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 This way, the complexity of memory management is greatly reduced since all necessary memory can be allocated and freed with a single call to `malloc` (or equivalent) and `free`.

-Drawback of this solution is that it is best suited for perfectly rectangular arrays, i.e. arrays whose sub-arrays all have equal length.
+Drawback of the version with casts between linear and 2D array is that it is best suited for perfectly rectangular arrays, i.e. arrays whose sub-arrays all have equal length.

+However, the version without casts can be effectively used when bounds between inner arrays can be efficiently determined, for example, each row of a matrix has a well-known length, rows of a Pascal's triangle have precisely defined, although different, lengths, and string entries are clearly terminated.